-ESA consultations with NMFS and USFWS are in progress for this project.
+ESA consultation with USFWS is in progress for this project.
+No consultation with NMFS was needed as the project was determined to have no effect on ESA-listed species or habitat under NMFS' jurisdiction.
 More detail about compliance status is included in Section 5.3 of this report.